04 - Applications

 • these values don’t agree (called discordant).

-• The zircon grain must have been damaged sometime since its formation
+• The zircon grain must have been damaged/altered sometime since its formation

 Mössbauer Spectroscopy